jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 ## First Impressions

-I'm really happy with the choice to buy an Interrail pass, as it allows me a ton of flexibility.
-I don't have to be committed to any specific train at any time, and if I want to stay a couple hours longer in a city I can.
-I'm going to try and stick to my schedule though, since I've paid for some hostels in advance, but the option to spend a couple more hours in a city is great.
-It's tiring to take a train every morning to a new city, but it's a great way to experience a lot of different and unique places before I head back to Canada.
+I'm really happy with my choice to buy an Interrail pass, as it allows me a ton of flexibility.
+I don't have to be committed to any specific train at any time (other than long distance ones I needed to reserve a seat on), and if I want to stay a couple hours longer in a city I can.
+I'm going to try and continue to stick to my schedule though, since I've paid for some hostels in advance, but the option to spend a couple more hours in a city is great.
+It's tiring to take a train almost every morning to a new city, but it's a great way to experience a lot of different and unique places before I head back to Canada.

+I will hopefully make one more post when I finish the Interrail part of August, which should be around August 22.
+Then I will spend the rest of August in France, and fly out of Paris on August 31!

+Thanks for reading!

+Jeremy